 • education program.

 BoCA has been collaborating with several cultural equipments for its artistic and education program activities, such as:

-Calouste Gulbenkian Foundation, Centro Cultural de Belém, Culturgest, MAAT – Museu de Arte, Arquitectura e Tecnologia, Museu Nacional de Arte Antiga, Museu Nacional de Arte Contemporânea do Chiado, Museu Nacional dos Coches, Museu da Água, Teatro Nacional D. Maria II, Teatro Nacional São Carlos, São Luiz Teatro Municipal, Teatro da Trindade, Teatro Taborda, Carpintarias de São Lázaro, Foundation Champalimaud, Galerias Municipais EGEAC, Estufa Fria, Galeria ZDB, Lux/Frágil, Cinema Ideal, Cinema São Jorge, Fine Arts Faculty / Lisbon University, Fine Arts Faculty / Porto University, Escola Superior de Música de Lisboa / IPL, Escola Superior de Dança de Lisboa / IPL, Escola Superior de Teatro e Cinema / IPL, Escola Artística António Arroio, among others
+Calouste Gulbenkian Foundation, Centro Cultural de Belém, Culturgest, MAAT – Museu de Arte, Arquitectura e Tecnologia, Museu Nacional de Arte Antiga, Museu Nacional de Arte Contemporânea do Chiado, Museu Nacional dos Coches, Museu da Água, Teatro Nacional D. Maria II, Teatro Nacional São Carlos, São Luiz Teatro Municipal, Teatro da Trindade, Teatro Taborda, Carpintarias de São Lázaro, Foundation Champalimaud, Galerias Municipais EGEAC, Estufa Fria, Galeria ZDB, Lux/Frágil, Cinema Ideal, Cinema São Jorge, Fine Arts Faculty / Lisbon University, Fine Arts Faculty / Porto University, Escola Superior de Música de Lisboa / IPL, Escola Superior de Dança de Lisboa / IPL, Escola Superior de Teatro e Cinema / IPL or Escola Artística António Arroio